uds-lsv/bootstrapped-lexicon-of-english-verbal-polarity-shifters/README.md

 }
 ```

+## Acknowledgements
+This work was partially supported by the German Research Foundation (DFG) under grants RU 1873/2-1 and WI4204/2-1.

 ## References
 G. Miller, R. Beckwith, C. Fellbaum, D. Gross, K. Miller: "Introduction to WordNet: An On-Line Lexical Database".
 International Journal of Lexicography, 3:235-244, 1990.